FRA Privacy Notice

 Providence, RI 02903

 Forensic Risk Alliance’s participation in the Privacy Shield applies to Personal Data received from the EU/EEA and Switzerland.
 Forensic Risk Alliance will comply with the Privacy Shield Principles in respect of such Personal Data.
 Some types of Personal Information may be subject to additional privacy-related requirements and policies, which are consistent with the Privacy Shield Principles.

 Types of data Forensic Risk Alliance can potentially process generally falls into two categories.

 1) Personal Information from Client Engagements: Forensic Risk Alliance provides professional consulting services to its clients.
 Forensic Risk Alliance’s clients may send Personal Information to it for processing on their behalf as part of the consulting services they have purchased.
 For example, Forensic Risk Alliance may receive Personal Information such as name, email address, employment information or financial data.
 Forensic Risk Alliance uses any such Personal Information to perform services for its clients and to administer and manage its relationships with its clients.
-In the event that a client engagement involves a transfer of Personal Information from the EU to the United States, the relevant clients are responsible for providing appropriate notice, where required, to the individuals whose Personal Information may be transferred to Forensic Risk Alliance, including providing individuals with certain choices with respect to the use or disclosure of their Personal Information, and obtaining any requisite consent.
+In the event that a client engagement involves a transfer of Personal Information from the EU or Switzerland to the United States, the relevant clients are responsible for providing appropriate notice, where required, to the individuals whose Personal Information may be transferred to Forensic Risk Alliance, including providing individuals with certain choices with respect to the use or disclosure of their Personal Information, and obtaining any requisite consent.
 Forensic Risk Alliance handles such Personal Information in accordance with its clients’ instructions.

 2) Personal Information regarding Forensic Risk Alliance Employees: Forensic Risk Alliance may transfer Personal Information regarding Forensic Risk Alliance personnel.
 This Personal Information may include, without limitation, business contact information, employee ID, job role and reporting line, demographic information, work history, compensation and performance ratings.
 Forensic Risk Alliance uses such information to administer and manage its business.